pjeby/mockdown/README.md

 ```
 >     Error: this is the message

-If the error name or message had differed, the test would fail instead.
+If the error name or message had differed, the test would fail instead, and the error stack shown by mocha would be the stack from the first error issued by the code sample.

 ### Asynchronous Tests